boucaron/randomstuff/SolarStudy.md

 My daily mean are about 12.3 kWh to 13.7 kWh.
 From March to September, this single array should provide enough.
 But I think a more realistic figure will be from April to mid September.
+Due to shadows not taken in account, the production will be less.

 ### Middle Garden